Ramzy1959/alx-system_engineering-devops/0x00-shell_basics/README.md

 mkdir; this is the command used to create a directory

 mv; this command is used to move a file from one directory to another

+rm; this is used to delete a file